The game Inverted Dice™

 + Play the game online

-It is a game where neither 6 6 6 6 6 nor 5 5 5 5 5 are particularily good rolls.
+It is a game where neither 6 6 6 6 6 nor 5 5 5 5 5 are particularly good rolls.
 When played in cafés or other public places, the game usually confuses any spectator who happens to pass by, because it is impossible to figure out the rules solely by observation.
 Yet, the rules are simple to explain.

 So, it's a cool dice game that should be played with real dice.